compsys-progtools/fall2025/resources/glossary.md

 :  a program that links together the object files and libraries to output an executable file.

+merge
+:  putting two branches together so that you can access files in another branch that are not available in yours

+merge conflict
+:  when two branches to be merged edit the same lines and git cannot automatically merge the changes

+mermaid
+:  mermaid syntax allows user to create precise, detailed diagrams in markdown files.

+object
+:  (in git) unit of storage in git, stored in the {term}`object database`, one of four types: commit, tree, tag or blob :  (in git) identified by a hash, cannot be changed

+object database
+:  (in git) not a formal database, but a directory within a folder, that makes it a git {term}`repository` stores the git {term}`objects`, generally found at the {term}`path`: `.git/objects`

 option
 :  also known as a flag,
 :  a parameter to a command line program that change its behavior, different from an argument

+parent
+:  (in git) the commit that came before the cuurent commit

 path
 :  the "location" of a file or folder(directory) in a computer